uschpc/workshop-singularity/src/index.md

 - Install anything you want (based on any Linux OS)
 - Ease installation issues by using pre-built container images
+- Ensure reproducible software environments
 - Ensure the same software stack is used among a research group
-- Use the same software stack across Linux systems (e.g., any HPC center)
+- Ensure the same software stack is used across Linux systems (e.g., any HPC center)
 - Run the same workflows across Linux systems by embedding runscripts in container images